Svan language: Distribution

 Svan is the native language of fewer than 30,000 Svans (15,000 of whom are Upper Svan dialect speakers and 12,000 are Lower Svan), living in the mountains of Svaneti, i.e. in the districts of Mestia and Lentekhi of Georgia, along the Enguri, Tskhenistsqali and Kodori rivers.
 Some Svan speakers live in the Kodori Valley of the de facto independent republic of Abkhazia.
 Although conditions there make it difficult to reliably establish their numbers, there are only an estimated 2,500 Svan individuals living there.

 The language is used in familiar and casual social communication.
 It has no written standard or official status.
 Most speakers also speak Georgian.
 The language is considered endangered, as proficiency in it among young people is limited.

 History

-Svan is the most differentiated member of the four South-Caucasian languages and is believed to have split off in the 2nd millennium BC or earlier, about one thousand years before Georgian and Zan split from each other.
+Svan is the most differentiated member of the four Kartvelian languages and is believed to have split off in the 2nd millennium BC or earlier, about one thousand years before Georgian and Zan split from each other.

 Soviet ethnologist Evdokia Kozhevnikova extensively documented the Svan language during her fieldwork in Svaneti in the 1920s and 1930s.